osoriomica/peach/README.md

 - [Autoprefixer](https://autoprefixer.github.io/): to parse my CSS file and add the needed prefixes for browser compatibility.
 - [miro.com](https://miro.com/): to generate the ERD and wireframes
 - [Tiled](https://www.mapeditor.org/)
+- [imgur.com](https://imgur.com/wbKxhcd): to host sprites used in game.

 ---